 Evil derives from the human urge to heroic victory over evil.
 Cosmic heroism is a self-defeating fantasy.

 The human is an evolutionary dead end (and ten years after I wrote that, I would add today, if the present system is kept in place.)

 No program of education can remove the need for the vital lie, Becker wrote.
-The human apparently cannot function while distracted by the anxiety
+The human apparently cannot function while distracted by the anxiety of death.

 Once you base your whole life striving on a desperate lie and try to implement that lie, you instrument your own undoing.

 This is the history of the human race on planet Earth.

 Do not think that either Becker or or this writer have lost hope.

 There is nothing in man or in nature which would prevent us from taking some control of our destiny and making the world a safer place for our children, Becker wrote.

 This is the team that I am on, and absolutely everyone is welcome to join.